webcc/iconv-x64/README.md

 iconv-x64
 =========

-Precompiled release versions for x64 architectures of the iconv library for node.js.
+Precompiled release versions for x64 architectures of the iconv (version 2.1.8) library for node.js.

 See: